-When this feature is selected, the exterior lights will flash when the doors are locked or unlocked with the Remote Keyless Entry (RKE) transmitter or the Passive Entry Feature.
+When this feature is selected, the exterior lights will flash when the doors are locked or unlocked with the Remote Keyless Entry (RKE) Key Fob or the Passive Entry Feature.
 To make your selection, press the "Flash Lights w/Lock" button on the touchscreen and select from "On" or "Off."
-Press the back arrow button on the touchscreen to return to the previous menu.

-• Horn w/Lock
+Horn w/Lock

 When this feature is selected, the horn will sound when the Key Fob Lock button is pressed.
 To make your selection, press the "Sound Horn With Lock" button on the touchscreen and select from "Off," "1st Press," or "2nd Press."
-Press the back arrow button on the touch-screen to return to the previous menu.